tomas-holub/angular-widget/README.md

 # angular-widget
 Set of directives which provides resize and drag and drop of recursive widget elements

+- any widget can be resized and drag and droped respecting its parent

 [Example of usage on Codepen](http://codepen.io/tomas-holub/pen/YXKKBB)

 - create the widget definition object and attach it to the controller scope: